alimo20/splunk4good/apps/simple_xml_examples/appserver/static/description/simple_chart.md

 Charts can include a *title* parameter, displayed at the top of the panel.

-Both examples use the *earliestTime* timerange parameter to specify data from the last 24 hours.
+Both examples use the *earliest* timerange parameter to specify data from the last 24 hours.

 The **Categorical chart** shows a simple chart visualization.
 The